pipelight/doc.pipelight/guide/the_story.md

 ## Why only a cli ?

-CICD tools steal my time.
+Actual CICD tools steal are cumbersome in time and ressources.
-There is a whole ecosystem to install before one can reach automation with most known tools.
+There is a whole ecosystem to install and troubleshoot before one can reach automation with most known tools.
 They try to be compatible with every OS, preaching when efficency and simplicity is needed.

-### Stick to the basics
+Pipelight sticks to the basics

-Pipelight is written in Rust, so it's fast!!
+It is written in Rust, so it's fast!
 It doesn't reinvent the wheel by making cumbersom dockerized event listeners, secrets or plugins.
 It implements basic functionnality by beeing tightly coupled to Linux and Git.